Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_12_scope_rules/mat_12.md

 3. Local variables are preferred over global
 4. Static variables retain values between function calls
 5. Avoid shadowing for clearer code

+---

+## Closing Story

+"This is trippy, Kuya," Tian said, staring at his clearance tracker code.
+"A variable can exist in the program but not be accessible from where I am?"

+"That's scope!"
+Kuya Miguel explained.
+"Think of it like rooms in a house.
+Each function is a room.
+Local variables are furniture in that room.
+You can't use the chair from the bedroom while you're in the kitchen, even though it exists."

+Tian ran his code again, watching the static clearance counter increment while local variables came and went.
+"And static is like... a counter on the wall that persists even after I leave the room and come back?"

+"Perfect analogy!
+Static variables have function scope but program lifetime.
+They remember their value between calls.
+And global variables?
+Those are like the foundation of the house.
+Accessible from every room, but risky because anyone can modify them."

+Tian nodded.
+"So: local first, static when I need memory, global sparingly, and const for safe globals."

+"You've got it.
+Now let's apply everything in a practical project!"

 **Next Lesson:** Practical Exercise - Modular Grade Calculator